Matthew T. Colonnese, PhD

 PhD Massachusetts Institute of Technology

 Dr. Phillips is a developmental neurobiologist interested in the extent to which external factors, like experience, can influence synaptic development of the brain.
 Her expertise includes ion channel electrophysiology, molecular cloning, synaptic analysis, viral mediated gene transfer, biochemistry, neuroanatomy and science writing.
-Dr. Phillips' work is helping to understand the degree to which sensory input is able to shape the neonatal brain, and is focused on development and funding of new projects, training, compliance, and problem solving.
+Dr. Phillips' work is helping to understand the degree to which early sensory input shapes the neonatal brain.

 Maria Pompeiano, MD PhD